Pinnacle-Networks/Pinnacle/docs/content/core_api/intro.md

-# Core Pinnacle usage
+# Core pinnacle usage

-In this section we walk through how to perform the key operations with Pinnacle.
+In this section we walk through how to perform the key operations with pinnacle.
 There are three key patterns C-A-E:

 ***Connect***